mcpcpc/cs2040/README.md

 Waiting until all motors have returned to their initial sequence position (i.e. as described in the [wiring](#Wiring) section above and **then** unplug power to the servo motor controller.

+For transportation purposes, disconnect the motors in the reverse order of the [wiring](#Wiring) section above.

 ## References

 * https://github.com/mcpcpc/cs2040/releases/latest